EloySchultz/2023-Beun-LANCo/README.md

 # 4. SyncStream
 Heavily based on: https://github.com/MaxWinsemius/SyncStream/ Yeah so SyncStream is pretty cool.
 SyncStream has two parts: one program that runs on the beun devices (that you can find in /Arduino_esp_code) and the other that runs on a computer that acts as a server (find this in /SyncStream).
-This year, I wrote a GUI for syncstream that allows for easy managing of all beun devices in the hall.
+This year, I wrote a GUI for syncstream (TesLAN Beun Manager) that allows for easy managing of all beun devices in the hall.
 You run it by running /SyncStream/Multi_device_GUI/main.py.
 It allows for beun devices to be grouped, or nested in virtual devices such that a group of devices acts as one large device.
-[TODO ELoy add some images/tutorial here]
+[TODO ELoy add some images/tutorial here].
+BTW, the code for TesLAN Beun Manager is pretty horrible cuz I beuned it together in a rush and I don't care about unclear and vague variable assignments lol.